Nominal and Real GDP, GDP Price Index, GDP Deflator

 The multiplication by 100 gives a nice round number, especially for reporting.
 However, to determine real GDP, the nominal GDP is divided by the price index divided by 100.

 To simplify comparisons, the value of the price index is set at 100 for the base year.
-Previous to the base year, prices were generally lower, so those GDP values must be inflated to compare them to the base year.
+Before the base year, prices were generally lower, so those GDP values must be inflated to compare them to the base year.
 When prices are less in any given year than they were in the base year, then the price index will be less than 100, so that when real GDP is calculated by dividing the nominal GDP by the price index, it will exceed the nominal GDP.
 Real GDP = nominal GDP for the base year.

 Potential GDP and the Output Gap

 One factor the Federal Reserve considers when deciding on monetary policy is whether the economy is producing its potential output.
 Potential output, estimated periodically by the Congressional Budget Office (CBO), is an estimate of what an economy could feasibly produce when fully employing its available economic resources.
 Hence, potential output is the same as potential GDP and is often described as the maximum sustainable output.
 Sustainable output means that the economy is functioning normally rather than maximally.
 So, for instance, employees are working regular hours, not overtime, and factories and other sources of production are producing quantities for which they were optimized.
-Hence, positive output gaps are possible, where the actual output exceeds potential output, since the economy can utilize its resources at higher levels for short periods of time.
+Hence, positive output gaps are possible, where the actual output exceeds potential output since the economy can utilize its resources at higher levels for short periods of time.
 However, negative output gaps are far more common.
 A negative output gap indicates that the economy is under utilizing its resources, which often means that the economy is operating at less than full employment.
 Negative output gaps occur during recessions and positive output gaps occur during economic booms; thus, the output gap mirrors the business cycle of booms and busts.